-As mentioned above, plants in the Solanaceae family are referred to as nightshades.
+As above, nutritionists put plants in the Solanaceae family in the nightshade category.
 However, onions are not in the nightshade family.
 Onions are members of the Liliaceae family.
 In fact, red and yellow onions are actually varieties of the exact same species: Allium cepa.

 Carrots are not on the nightshades vegetable list either.
 If a recipe calls for the use of peppers, or other nightshade vegetables, try using raw carrots or onions instead.

 ARE BROCCOLI AND BEETS NIGHTSHADE VEGETABLES?

 Contrary to popular belief, beets are not on the nightshade vegetable list.
 Beets belong to the goosefoot family.
 Other non-nightshade vegetables in the goosefoot family are spinach and Swiss chard.

 And everyone’s favorite cruciferous veggie, broccoli, is also not on the nightshade vegetable list.
 People often mistake colorful fruits and vegetables like blueberries and broccoli for nightshades.
 But these fruits and veggies are actually full of antioxidants.

 Nightshades aren’t necessarily bad for you, but unfortunately, many people are completely unaware that they are allergic to them.
 If you suffer from food sensitivities, autoimmune diseases, or leaky gut, there is a chance that you are allergic as well.